Aseadd/Webpack-exercise/README.md

 # Webpack-exercise

 This project is the skeleton for a book management application.

 ## 🧰 Built With

 - Configuring Webpack
+- HTML
+- CSS
+- JS-ES6

 ## Authors